JonasNorlinder/jonasnorlinder.github.io/_posts/2024-04-02-When-Silence-is-Not-Golden-The-Risks-of-Suppressing-Errors.md

 ```

 We can observe that transactions that fails and throw an exception are between
 more than 2.7 to 7 times more common than normal transactions!
-As a consequence
+As a consequence,
 73-87% of the transactions are errors and hence the benchmark mostly measures the
 rate of error processing of a buggy application, which is not very meaningful.
 What's even more concerning is that the proportion of failed transactions